pettinen/librewolf/README.md

 cp librewolf-$(version)/lw-assets/bootstrap.py .
 python3 bootstrap.py --no-interactive --application-choice=browser
 ```
 It takes about an hour for me to complete, but it needs to be done only once.
+This step might fail and cause problems.

 Now we're ready to actually build LibreWolf:
 ```